Engulfedbasher/Engulfedbasher/README.md

 - 👨‍💻 All of my projects are available at [https://engulfedbasher.github.io/Portfolio/](https://engulfedbasher.github.io/Portfolio/)

-- 💬 Ask me about **Machine learning, AI related concepts, 3D Designing using blender, UI/UX designing**
+- 💬 Ask me about **Machine learning, AI-related concepts, 3D Designing using blender, UI/UX designing**

 - 📫 How to reach me **siddharth29.ghosh@gmail.com**

-- ⚡ Fun fact **I have a deep passion in Aeronautics and aviation.
-I am also a huge carnerd.**
+- ⚡ Fun fact **I have a deep passion for aeronautics and aviation.
+I am also a huge car nerd.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">